Christ Church Cathedral (Indianapolis): Choirmasters and directors of music

-Pipe organs
+Pipe organs and instruments

 The cathedral's Chancel organ was built in 1989 by Hellmuth Wolff.
 The Gallery organ, a gift of Ruth Lilly, was built in 1991 by Taylor and Boody Organbuilders of Staunton, Virginia.
 The church's continuo organ was built in 1996 by John Brombaugh.
+The cathedral also has a Model D Grand Piano built by Steinway & Sons in 2018.

 Membership

 The parish organized with thirty individual members in 1837.
 By 1850 its membership rose to 153 adults and 108 children.
 In the mid-1860s, during the American Civil War years, its membership was approximately 250.
 By 1882 Christ Church was one of six Episcopal parishes in Indianapolis.
 In 1963 its communicants numbered 1,145, but membership declined to 572 by 1980.
+As of 2025, the congregation has 472 active members and an average Sunday attendance of approximately 260 people.